Fraud Awareness Events

 Take Five to Stop Fraud

-For more information on the Take Five to Stop Fraud campaign including general and business advice guidance please visit: https://takefive-stopfraud.org.uk/
+For more information on the Take Five to Stop Fraud campaign, including advice for both individuals and businesses visit: https://takefive-stopfraud.org.uk/

 UK Finance has worked in collaboration with the Met Police to create the Little Booklet of Investment Scams.
-The Little booklet of investment scams talks you through the current top eight investment scams, and gives advice on how you can protect yourself.
-To find out more click here to download the Little Booklet of Investment Scams.
+This booklet covers the top eight investment scams and offers tips on how you can protect yourself.
+Click here to download it.

 Scamwise NI